Advanced printmaking: practice and discourse

 Printmaking is a vital, constantly evolving medium and, over the period of the year you will learn how different processes collide with your own practice.
 As you develop personal projects, with guidance, you will build on the core skills of drawing, manipulating photographic imagery for use in print, and personal/critical research, this will broaden your knowledge and enable you to progress as an artist printmaker.

-Note: this course consists of 30 Wednesday evenings (1800-2100) and an additional 9 Saturdays (1030-1630; 3 per term).
+Note: this course consists of 30 Wednesday evenings (1800-2100) and an additional 9 days (Saturdays or Sundays, 1030-1630; 3 per term, dates TBC).

 - An email address